laurent22/joplin/readme/api/references/mobile_plugin_debugging.md

 ## Running on web

+Plugins can be installed from `.jpl` files in the [web build](https://joplin.github.io/web-app/) of the mobile app.
+This can help with mobile plugin development in a few ways:
-It may be easiest to test custom mobile plugins in the [web build](https://joplin.github.io/web-app/) of Joplin mobile.
-This eliminates the need to transfer the plugin's built `.jpl` file to an Android device after every change.
+- Eliminates the need to transfer the plugin's built `.jpl` file to an Android device after every change.
+- It may be easier to inspect running plugins from a browser's development tools.

 To install a custom plugin on web,
 1. Build your plugin (run `npm run dist` from the plugin's directory).